nsg-ethz/mini_internet_project/platform/README.md

 -[ ] Adjust and test the configuration for the new topology using the same tasks as last year.

 -[ ] Adjust the matrix based on Laurent's feedback.
+     Allow to disable validity checking.
+     Alex: Need to update webserver, not matrix.

 -[ ] Adjust the wiki based on Romain and Laurent's feedback